 7. Seek Support and Connection

 Don't hesitate to seek support from colleagues or supervisors when needed.
 Discussing your challenges or concerns with someone who understands can provide valuable insights and help alleviate stress.
-Additionally, connecting with others who share similar job roles through professional networks or online communities can provide a sense of camaraderie and support.
+Connecting with others who share similar job roles through professional networks or online communities can provide a sense of camaraderie and support.

 8. Practice Self‑Compassion